-Most keychains are of very simple construction, usually a solid piece of metal that fits in your hand.
+Most keychains are of straightforward construction, usually a solid piece of metal that fits in your hand.

 Others will have larger projectiles or features for defending themselves, but as a rule, they are nondescript and self-explanatory to use.

 That means that with minimal practice, you can become proficient in using this basic tool in a self-defense scenario.

 I’m Sold, But How Do You Use It?

-It really is a simple process, but a good video demonstration always helps visualize what to do.
+It is a simple process, but a good video demonstration always helps visualize what to do.
 The video below is for a specific brand of these tools, but the quick and clear demonstration it offers is universal.

 There you have it.

 You can use your keychain as a striking object by itself or as a handle to strike with the keys attached to it.

-I like that second method for striking an opponent in the eyes, but I’d be hesitant doing it in the real world; what if you lose an important key in the process and can’t get to a safe location?
+I like that second method for striking an opponent in the eyes, but I’d be hesitant to do it in the real world; what if you lose an essential key in the process and can’t get to a safe location?

 Think strategically and situationally when using these tools, and always remember to practice with the tool before you rely on it.
 It’s foolish to rely on something you’ve never practiced with.

 Recommended Reading – A Quick and Dirty Guide To Self Defense

 Let’s say you’re caught somewhere without your weapon, but you’ve got your keys in hand.

 You are still in luck and can defend yourself, but do not do the old “knuckle duster,” Wolverine thing where you stick keys between your fingers to scratch and fight.
-Chances are you’re going to cut your hands up more than you effectively defend yourself.
+Chances are you’ll cut your hands up more than effectively defend yourself.

 Hold your keys in one clump and “stab” with them.